Micaela-89/Problem-tica-9/README.md

-# 'BECOME A QA AUTOMATION' - Week 9- Unit tests.
+# 'BECOME A QA AUTOMATION' - Week 9- Login and Register Forms".

 This project consists of creating a Login and a Register Form using HTML, CSS, and JavaScript